-For outreach to LEP communities associated with this permit action, NMED employs an in-house Spanish translator/interpreter and utilizes a phone interpretation service to assist during direct communication between LEP individuals and NMED staff.
+For outreach to LEP communities associated with this permit action, NMED employs an in-house Spanish translator/interpreter: NMED contracts with a certified translator and utilizes a phone interpretation service to assist during direct communication between LEP individuals and NMED staff.
 The costs of newspaper publication of public notice in Spanish and of interpretive services for a public meeting or hearing are being incorporated into the Bureau's budget, to the extent possible.
 Fees collected from the permittee in accordance with the schedule at 20.6.2.3114 NMAC are not sufficient to cover these costs.